 Swimmer’s ear is an infection that affects the eardrum to the outside of the head.
 Commonly known as an infection of the outer ear canal, swimmer’s ear is often brought about by water that remains in the ear which creates a wet environment that facilitates the growth of bacteria.

-Putting sharp objects inside the ear canal such as fingers or cotton swabs can lead to swimmer’s ear.
-Once the thin layer of skin lining in the ear canal is damaged, swimmer’s ear is most likely to occur.
+Putting sharp objects inside the ear canal such as fingers or cotton swabs can trigger this condition.
+Once the thin layer of skin lining in the ear canal is damaged, infection is most likely to occur.

 Swimmer’s Ear = Otitis Externa

 Another term commonly used for swimmer’s ear is otitis externa.
-In most cases, swimmer’s ear can be treated with eardrops.
+In most cases, this condition can be treated with eardrops.
 Prompt diagnosis and treatment can significantly help prevent complications or more serious ear infections.

 Causes of Swimmer’s Ear